 Dyslexia is a learning disorder that affects reading skills.
 It is estimated that somewhere around 8 to 10 percent of the population has dyslexia, and it can occur in anyone regardless of intelligence or socioeconomic status.
-If you are a parent with a child who has been recently diagnosed with dyslexia, or you are just starting to suspect that your child may have dyslexia, it is important to learn as much as you can about the condition so that you can help your child overcome these challenges and thrive.
+Parents with a diagnosed dyslexic child should learn more about their condition.
+It is important to learn as much as you can about the condition so that you can help your child overcome these challenges and thrive.
 This blog post will provide an overview of childhood dyslexia, including what causes it and how it impacts reading ability.
 While dyslexia has no cure, there are ways to help relieve the symptoms of the condition.

 It is important to know that people are born dyslexic.
-It is not something that can be developed later in life.
+An individual cannot have dyslexia in the later part of life.
 The condition is also hereditary, so if either you or your child’s father have dyslexia, the more likely your children are, as well.

 The signs of dyslexia include:

 - You may notice delayed speech and learning new words slowly.

 - Have trouble forming the correct sounds for these tricky phrases, and it can take time before they get all of their letters in order so that you’re able to read them easily

 - You might notice problems with reversing sounds of confusion between similar-sounding word pairs like “babysitter” versus “playdate.”